georgehtliu/Cousera_Capstone/README.md

-# Donut Shop Clustering by Borough in Washington DC
+# Donut Shop Clustering Model
-This is a clustering model I created for my IBM Data Science Specialization Capstone Project.
+This is a clustering model, using the K-means algorithm, I created for my IBM Data Science Specialization Capstone Project.
+Data from Wikipedia tables was webscraped using Beautiful Soup, venue data was obtained using the Foursquare Places API and maps were created with the Folium library.
+You can find the final clusters in DC_Clustering.ipynb.
+An additional notebook, Toronto_Neighborhood_Clustering.ipynb, is included in this repository; it was created as practice for the final submission.